-The two ingredients that I use to reduce age spots and hyperpigmentation, N-Acetyl Glucosamine and Niacinamide, have been proven to be safe and help slow down skin ageing.
+The two ingredients that I use to reduce age spots and hyperpigmentation, N-Acetyl Glucosamine and Niacinamide have been proven to be safe and effective in slowing down the skin ageing process.
 The way these ingredients brighten the appearance of the skin is by preventing the excess melanin production and boosting skin cell renewal.

 N-Acetyl Glucosamine Reduces Wrinkles and Other Signs of Ageing

 Numerous studies showed that N-Acetyl Glucosamine improves the appearance of ageing skin.
-It reduces wrinkles, lines, age spots, loss of skin volume (sagging skin), dryness and dehydration.
-The anti-ageing effects of N-Acetyl Glucosamine are due to its ability to boost hyaluronic acid synthesis, strengthen skin matrix and improve skin cell turnover.
-N-Acetyl Glucosamine slows down the signs of ageing and restores the youthfulness of the skin.
+It reduces wrinkles, lines, age spots, dryness and dehydration.
+The anti-ageing effects of N-Acetyl Glucosamine are due to its ability to boost hyaluronic acid synthesis and improve skin cell turnover.
+N-Acetyl Glucosamine strengthens skin matrix and restores the youthfulness of the skin.
 It helps unclog pores and gently peels off dead skin cells that makes it suitable for acne-prone skin too.

 N-Acetyl Glucosamine in Anti-Ageing Skincare Products

 Due to its excellent stability, skin penetrating and rejuvenating properties, N-Acetyl Glucosamine is one of the best anti-ageing ingredients for skincare products.
-I don't believe there is anything to stop the ageing process completely, nevertheless, I do believe that anti-ageing skincare products can slow down the signs of ageing.
-I use a combination of n-acetyl glucosamine, niacinamide, stabilised vitamin E, hyaluronic acid and botanical extracts in my award-winning anti-ageing moisturiser, Bio-Collagen Ageless Cream.
+I don't believe there is anything that can stop the ageing process completely, nevertheless, I do believe that anti-ageing skincare products can slow down the signs of ageing.
+I use a combination of n-acetyl glucosamine, niacinamide, stabilised vitamin E, hyaluronic acid and 24-karat nano gold particles in my award-winning anti-ageing moisturiser, Bio-Collagen Ageless Cream.